khaidigidinos/KChatbox/README.md

 <strong>2.
 Features:</strong>
 - Clients can chat directly to each other (one-to-one) in real-time manner.
 - Using SignalR to provide real-time communications.
-- Using FluentValidation to validate request before processing bussiness logic.
+- Using FluentValidation to validate every request before processing bussiness logic.
 - Using AutoMapper to map objects to objects.
 - Using MediaTr to crate pipeline process for each request.
 - Ultilizing the strength of Dependency Injection to create abstractions for project.